andrepazleal/captivateCourseAutomation/README.md

 Things I want to change in the future:

-• Create a interface to load the company logotype, course logotype and themes;
+• Create a interface to load the company logotype, course logotype and themes;<br>
-• Remove all the links to Tweenlite and remove the library, stay only with CSS;
+• Remove all the links to Tweenlite and remove the library, stay only with CSS;<br>
 • The themes will include a set of different animations for the elements, elements like lists will have a custom bullet, etc.